 Cardiff is a young city with a large student population.
 It is perfect for a day out spent shopping or taking in a film, going for a meal or watching a theatre performance or other live event including sporting fixtures.

 Our several acres of landscaped gardens provide on-site spaces in which to play, do a spot of gardening or have a bounce on the trampoline.

 The home is the perfect environment in which to practice life skills learned during the school day.
 Children are supported to learn tasks and personal care skills in the home, and can be provided with evening timetables and schedules, work schedules, signs and symbols to help them maintain their routine.

-At Ty Coryton children are supported to socialise and meet lifelong friends in a safe and nurturing environment where children have access to a peer group, where they can learn, make mistakes, practice and ultimately succeed.
+At Ty Coryton children are supported to socialise and make lifelong friends in a safe and nurturing environment, where children have access to a peer group, where they can learn, make mistakes, practice and ultimately succeed.
 Children have plenty of space in which to be together, whilst also having the option to have privacy and quiet time.

-When our children are ready to move on from Ty Coryton, some move on to our adult homes, where their friendships can continue to thrive long into adulthood.
+When our children are ready to move on from Ty Coryton, some move on to our adult homes, where friendships can continue into adulthood.